Road Trip on the Causeway Coastal Route

 Take another short detour inland to this beautiful country park near Limavady, which offers a variety of routes through woodland and along the pretty River Roe.

-Follow the Causeway Coastal Route to Derry~Londonderry, where you can stay over and enjoy one of the events taking place as part of the city's year as UK City of Culture.
-The city has a host of attractions including the famous City Walls, St. Columb's Cathedral, Tower Museum, Museum of Free Derry and the beautiful, renovated Guildhall.
+Follow the Causeway Coastal Route to the Derry~Londonderry, where you can stay over and explore the city's many attractions.
+These include the famous City Walls, St. Columb's Cathedral, Tower Museum, Museum of Free Derry and the beautiful Guildhall.

 Find out more about the Causeway Coast and Glens and Walled City of Derry.